-Sooner or later, everyone gets a flat tire.
-Be prepared for this and other such problems by learning some basic bicycle repair and maintenance techniques.
+Be prepared for flat tires and other issues by learning some basic bicycle repair and maintenance techniques.
+Learn to ride or hone your skills on the bike.
 Click on the shop/organization name to go to their website.

 Shops that offer repair-space by the hour (repair stand, use of tools, parts available)

 - Bike Farm (NE Portland, 1810 NE 1st Ave): 971-533-7428 ~ Rent a stand by the hour with tools provided and some expert advice; weekly women- & trans- specific sessions

 - Cat Six Bicycles 4831 NE 42nd Ave 503-282-1178 ~ Seasonal DIY-maintenance nights, call for schedule & space availability